wazuh/wazuh-documentation/source/proof-of-concept-guide/block-malicious-actor-ip-reputation.rst

         # echo "<your_windows_ip_address>" >> /var/ossec/etc/lists/alienvault_reputation.ipset

 #.
-Download the script to convert from the ipset format to the cdb list format.
+Download the script to convert from the ipset format to the CDB list format.

     .. code-block:: console